JohnLezama/Four-Channel-EMG-Wearable-Forearm-Brace/README.md

 The ESP32 provided multiple ADC channels, C++ programmability, and a path toward future wireless telemetry and real-time prosthetic control.

-The final repository should document the exact ESP32 variant, ADC pins, attenuation configuration, sampling rate, and any input scaling or protection used.

 ## 7. Challenges, Failed Approaches, and Fixes

 ### Driven-reference implementation